 Students could be broken into small groups to collaborate on levels, or take turns with the game so that each person gets a turn to create their own level.
 Only one console is necessary, since dozens of levels can be saved on a single copy of the game.
 The tools needed to create tracks (audio samples, characters, and shapes) need to be unlocked by playing Story Mode before they're accessible.
 Teachers might want to play the game to unlock some of the content before introducing the game to the class.
 That way, students will spend more time in the song editor and less time playing the game to unlock content.
 However, playing the engaging game also gives kids a sense of how to design variations to existing levels.Continue reading Show less

-Sound Shapes is a visually stunning platform puzzle game set to a rich musical soundscape that evolves as players interact with the environment.
+Sound Shapes is a visually stunning platform puzzle game for Playstation 4 set to a rich musical soundscape that evolves as players interact with the environment.
 Players navigate a blob character through various obstacles and challenges, completing "albums" of levels that unlock new sounds and shapes that can be used to create their own levels.
 In the level-creator part of the game, players create their own musical levels by dragging and dropping elements into an editing grid.
 Kids can then share their music video game creations in a safe online community.

 Sound Shapes is a video game that has great learning potential.
 While the arcade action part of the game provides a rich musical track that's influenced by a player's actions, the real learning happens in a mode where players experiment with creating their own musical games.

 Sound Shapes doesn't teach traditional music notation; rather, kids intuitively learn principles of rhythm, pitch, and timbre by experimenting and creating their own electronic music loops in the surprisingly robust level editor.
 Kids can select modality (major, minor, pentatonic, chromatic) and speed (by adjusting the BPM), and can observe how rhythmic subdivision works as they arrange symbols on a gridlike sheet for playback.